Frequently Asked Questions

 Availability & Purchase

 Check your local store for current offers.
 Coupons are not available by request at this time.

 A "proof-of-purchase" is another name for Universal Product Code, a bar code (you see them on the package of just about every product you purchase) used for scanning by the check-out person.

 Yes.
 Thomas’ makes a Light Multi Grain English Muffin.

-Our products cannot be purchased through the Internet.
+Our products can be purchased through various online retailers.

 The expression Original "Nooks and Crannies" is used primarily to call the consumer’s attention to the open grain and texture that is a unique characteristic of Thomas'® English Muffins.
 Thomas’ originated "Nooks & Crannies," with a secret formula and unique process to create a product no one else can duplicate.
 Original "Nooks & Crannies" is a registered trademark of Bimbo Bakeries USA.